Joe Brown's Carmel Corn: Subsequent history

 Current owner David Ferguson purchased the business in 2019.
 In March 2020, during the COVID-19 pandemic, Joe Brown's hosted Feed the Family, purchasing for families 60–75 meals from various restaurants each day for a week.
 The pandemic forced the Lloyd Center to close temporarily.
 Joe Brown's had been partnering with Hana's PDX, a New Orleans-style snowball cart, prior to the closures.
 The Black-owned business continues to sell popcorn online.

 In December 2022, plans to open a second location at the former Geneva's Shear Perfection were announced.
-Located on Martin Luther King Jr. Boulevard in northeast Portland's King neighborhood, the shop is slated to open on January 1, 2023.
+Located on Martin Luther King Jr. Boulevard in northeast Portland's King neighborhood, the shop was slated to open on January 1, 2023.
+Joe Brown's Carmel Corn shared the building with Joe Brown's Lounge, a 30-seat bar that "[eschewed] the carnivalesque vibe of its neighbor in favor of a concise, new-jack-swing energy and '90s black-and-white minimalism", according to Willamette Week.
+The bar's menu included Asian fusion cuisine, Cajun seafood, and soul food.

+Joe Brown's Carmel Corn operated in the Lloyd Center until its closure in August 2026.

 Reception

 In 2005, Amy Martinez Starke of The Oregonian said of Joe Brown's under the operation of Betty Brown and Kalk:

 Their great draw was the signature caramel corn (which never had nuts in it) you could smell clear out in the parking lot; customers' noses took them right in there.
 People would walk right past, and two seconds later they would make a U-turn into the store.
 It was a gold mine.
 They had a good location, in the west end, just above the ice rink.
 From Thanksgiving through Christmas, customers lined up clear to the typewriter store, two stores away, and sometimes farther than that.

 After Betty Brown died in 2005, Starke wrote, "She was 88, but to several generations of Portlanders, the aroma of her family's fresh caramel corn remains eternal."
 In 2015, Matthew Korfhage of Willamette Week said:

 The caramel is rich and thick and sweet and beautifully crisp, but also a bit variable—in the way of all things homestyle—one kernel a little browner and crisper than the other.
 Weirdos and Midwesterners go for the Chicago corn—caramel and butter mixed together—but the masterpiece at Joe Brown's is the near-perfect kettle corn.
 It comes salty and just barely crisped, with little pockets of sugary sweetness.

 In 2016, the newspaper's Enid Spitz and the Portland Mercurys Morgan Troper called Joe Brown's a "must-visit" and "a Portland staple", respectively.